Chang-Hwa/SSM_workflow/README.md

 - Protein sequence
 - Gene sequence

 There are multiple ways to create SSM libraries.
-This workflow follows the method in ["Biocatalytic oxidative cross-coupling reactions for biaryl bond formation"](https://www.nature.com/articles/s41586-021-04365-7#Sec3) and was primarily designed for it.
+This workflow follows our in-house SSM protocol and was primarily designed for it.
 Our SSM method works reasonably fine and robustly.
 If you are using your own in-house method to create SSM libraries, the workflow might not accommodate it.
 However, you are still welcome to modify the codes to fit you own needs.

 [Running `SSM_workflow` in Google Colab](https://colab.research.google.com/drive/1EpV37cbThBZ0HcOOblgUYhhWPXHYe2YD?usp=sharing)